o1-labs/proof-systems/book/src/snarky/vars.md

 ## Snarky vars

-Handling `CVar`s can be cumbersome, as they can only represent a single field element.
+Handling `FieldVar`s can be cumbersome, as they can only represent a single field element.
-We might want to represent values that are either in a smaller range (e.g. [booleans](./booleans.md)) or that are made out of several `CVar`s.
+We might want to represent values that are either in a smaller range (e.g. [booleans](./booleans.md)) or that are made out of several `FieldVar`s.

 For this, snarky's API exposes the following trait, which allows users to define their own types: